Some links below are affiliate links, that help keep this site running at no extra cost to you. Learn more here.

 This natural park is a protected area, so please help to preserve its beauty.

-- Respect Wildlife: Enjoy observing the local fauna, but do so from a distance.
+- Please respect the wildlife, Enjoy observing the local fauna, but do so from a distance.

 Suggestions for pre or post-climb activities

-Las Salinas: Head to the nearby salt flats to spot flamingos and other birdlife.
+Head to the nearby Calpe salt flats to spot flamingos and other birdlife.

 There are limited spaces at the park entrance, so arrive early to secure a spot.
 If you’re too late, you might have to park in Calpe and walk to the park.